Heatstroke In Dogs

 The Symptoms of Canine Heatstroke

-Being aware of the signs of heatstroke in dogs will enable you to act quickly if you spot your dog or someone else's dog in danger:
+Being aware of these signs of heatstroke in dogs will enable you to act quickly if you spot your dog or someone else's dog in danger:

 • Rapid panting and restless behavior